-Large corporations have well defined and financed data backup strategies.
-They have the budgets and resources to invest in backup infrastructure such as SAN(storage area networks) and NAS(network area storage) hardware.
+Large corporations have well defined and financed backup strategies.
+They have the budgets and resources to invest in backup infrastructure such as SAN (storage area networks) and NAS (network area storage) hardware.
 They will tend to have multiple backup systems and disaster recovery plans in place, they will also have the budgets and resources to add to their capacity as required.
 The truly prepared businesses will most certainly be using cloud/offsite storage as an integral part of their disaster planning.

 Most small to medium sized businesses and other organizations such as non-profits and educational institutions do not have the resources to invest in the same manner as the large corporations nor do they have the employees with the experience to properly install and maintain these backup systems and disaster strategies.
 They typically are using some form of DAS(direct attached storage) such as a portable hard drive or USB thumb drive or are still burning CD’s or DVD’s.
 One of the issues with this type of backup is it is frequently a manual process that may or may not get done often enough if at all and secondly, these devices are not always taken offsite which makes them worthless in a disaster scenario.

-A catastrophic event can put these small businesses out of business if they do not have a proper backup of their critical data available.
-We offer data protection strategies to suit most budgets that will ensure they do not suffer in the event of this type of scenario.
+A catastrophic event can put these small businesses out of business if they do not have a proper data backup of their critical information available.
+We offer backup strategies to suit most budgets that will ensure they do not suffer in the event of this type of scenario.

 There are only two types of businesses; the ones who have already experienced data loss and the ones that will suffer data loss.